 - SATS results;

 - EYFS GLD;

 - KS1 assessments;

 - phonics screen;

-- involvement of parents; and
+- involvement of parents;

-- the happiness, attendance and behaviour of children.
+- the happiness, attendance and behaviour of children; and

+- good Ofsted inspection report.

 Public Benefit

 The Trustees believe that by working towards the objects and aims of the School as detailed above, they have complied with their duty to have due regard to the guidance on public benefit published by the Charity Commission.